Emilie Brown

-Emilie Brown is an American voice actress, producer, and director.
+Emilie de Azevedo Brown is an American voice actress, producer, and director.
 Before moving out of the Los Angeles area, she did several anime voice roles mostly under the names Emily Brown, Mary Cobb and Marie Downing.
 One of her earliest voice acting roles was Annie Labelle in the 1980s crossover anime hit Robotech when she was 13 years old.
 After graduating from Brigham Young University in 1996 with a theatre degree, she continued her career in the entertainment industry.